encukou/freezeyt/README.md

 `freezeyt` discovers new links in the application by URL finders.
 URL finders are functions whose goal is to find url of specific MIME type.
-`freezeyt` offer different configuration options to use url finders:
+`freezeyt` offer different configuration options to use URL finders:

 * use predefined URL finders for `text/html` or `text/css` (default),
 * define your own URL finder as your function,